irods-contrib/irods_tools_lustre/README.md

 # Description

-This is a connector to synchronize Lustre files with iRODS using the Lustre changelog and LCAPD.
+This is a connector to synchronize Lustre files with iRODS using the Lustre changelog.
 This is currently in a prototype stage.

 # Prerequisites